gardehal/python-playlist/README.md

 - sometimes add source fails due to webrequests/title?
 - fetch videos and add in chronologic order, currently adding last video first
 - circumvent restrictions using VLC: https://www.electronicshub.org/bypass-youtube-age-restriction/#3_Using_VLC_Media_Player_on_a_Phone_or_Tablet
-- fetch youtube still slow, probably still loading all videos from library pytube
+- fetch youtube still slow, probably still loading all videos from channel, in library pytube
+- purge result print on decline is wrong
+- purge doesn't delete playlists. should it? no other means of permanently remove playlist?